CaskProtocol/cask-lightpaper/README.md

 stablecoins.
 The list of supported stablecoins is chain-dependent and the list can be found on the [production deployment](/deployments/production.md) page.

-When funds are put into the Cask Wallet, they generate yield via yield strategies.
+(coming soon) When funds are put into the Cask Wallet, they generate yield via yield strategies.
 The most basic yield strategy is for funds to be sent to a yield aggregator such as [Yearn Finance](https://yearn.finance/) or [Beefy Finance](https://beefy.finance/).
 Additional yield strategies will be developed over time.